jlgoolsbee/octopress-london-blog/source/visiting-tips/index.markdown

 The currency in the UK is pounds (also called pounds sterling and abbreviated with the "£" symbol), and decimal amounts are called pence (usually abbreviated with the lowercase letter "p").
 How you pay for things in the UK is up to you, but it's a good idea to have some cash on hand even if you intend to use your US credit card (which you can do) as some shops don't take cards.

 Magnetic-swipe cards exist here, but "[chip and pin][]" cards are much more commonly used.
 They work much like debit card readers in the US except you insert your card and then type your pin – kinda like an ATM – as opposed to swiping.
-You won't have one of these cards, so if/when a shop or restaurant asks you to insert your card, more than likely you can just insert your card into the reader as if it had a chip, and the reader will read the magnetic stripe instead; otherwise, look for a separate swipe area either on top or on the side of the reader..
+You won't have one of these cards, so if/when a shop or restaurant asks you to insert your card, more than likely you can just insert your card into the reader as if it had a chip, and the reader will read the magnetic stripe instead; otherwise, look for a separate swipe area either on top or on the side of the reader.

+If you're going to use your credit and/or debit cards in the UK, be sure to call your bank before you leave and let them know you'll be travelling.
+Otherwise, your bank may think somebody other than you is using your card fradulently, and they may start denying your transactions.

 ## Miscellanous

 - When crossing the street, don't needlessly wait for the walk signal; it's a sure sign of a tourist.
 Pay attention to which direction traffic is travelling (may be left or right depending on if the street is one-way or not – and keep in mind the direction of travel is the reverse of what you're used to), and if the coast is clear, just go.
 When in doubt, if others are doing it, you probably should too.
 - On a related note, the traffic lights here work a little differently in that they will generally move back to yellow before turning green (instead of going straight from red to green), but that doesn't mean drivers will wait for the green, so keep that in mind when considering whether to cross or not.
+- Avoid answering or making calls on the Tube; not only may your service drop in and out, but it's also just super obnoxious.

 [Heathrow]: http://en.wikipedia.org/wiki/London_Heathrow_Airport
 [Heathrow Express]: http://en.wikipedia.org/wiki/Heathrow_Express